 Want to convince someone that a gig on a ship in the middle of a forest may just be the finest thing you’ll ever see?
 Sing brother!
 Sing! (watch out for fashion designers in trees)

-Want to get your hands on a ship and put show on?
+Want to get your hands on a ship and put a show on?
 I guarantee it’s out there.
-There will be a woman with access to an actual ship and she will let you use it for actual music and she won’t rip your arm off for payment.
+There will be a woman with access to a ship and she will let you use it for actual music and she won’t rip your arm off for payment.
 It will be a damn sight better than a pub quiz.